 Your place is buzzing, but an unexpected connectivity problem disrupts working with the orderbird app?
-Don't worry - we will show you here how to continue working without a connection using fallback mode.
+Don't worry - we will show you here how to continue working offline using fallback mode.
 You can enter fallback mode if you have been working in swarm mode with activated table sync.
-Fallback mode is available from app version 4.14.1 on.
+Fallback mode works best from app version 7.0.3 on.
 Single-users (meaning you work with only one device) and multi-users (meaning you work with multiple devices) without activated table sync can continue working offline without entering fallback mode.

 - Hotfooting it - Fallback mode in a nutshell